ember-template-lint/ember-template-lint/docs/rule/no-arguments-for-html-elements.md

     at VM.next
 ```

-This is creepy and untracable (for end-users).
+This is untraceable for end-users.
 This linting rule determines if it is a component or not and emits an error if argument is assigned to a lower-case element without the same block name and without dots in notation.

 This rule will also emit an error for these other conditions: